Jeroen Kroll - Chair

 Amy-Lee Brookes BSc (Hons), MSc, CertFHID - DVI Co-ordinator & Communications Officer

-Amy qualified as a radiographer in 2013 and works as the Generals Department Deputy Superintendent at Great Ormond Street Hospital for Sick Children.
+Amy qualified as a radiographer in 2013 and works as the Post-Mortem CT Lead at Lancashire Teaching Hospitals.
 She joined IAFR in 2014 and completed the relevant training in 2015 to become a member of UKFRRT.
-Amy is graduated with a Master of Sciene in Forensic Radiography at Teesside University 2017 and is continuing research and study at GOSH.
+Amy graduated with a Master of Science in Forensic Radiography at Teesside University 2017 having undertaken research in to the use of imaging in juvenile skeletons in Forensic Anthropology.

-Amy has forensic experience in adult post-mortem cases in plain-film, CT and post-mortem angiography and has extensive experience in live NAI cases and post-mortem paediatric cases including NAI, SUDI and forensics.
+She has extensive post-mortem and forensic experience in adult post-mortem cases in plain-film, CT and post-mortem angiography and in live SPA cases and post-mortem paediatric cases including SPA, SUDI and forensics.
 Additionally, she has deployment experience in DVI using both CT and dental imaging.

-Amy has experience working with both adult and juvenile skeletal human remains, mainly through her volunteer work at the UCL Department of Archaeology.
+Additionally, she has experience working with both adult and juvenile skeletal human remains, mainly through volunteer work at the UCL Department of Archaeology.
 Her experience also includes the imaging of skeletal remains, both archaeological and forensic.

 Connect with Amy on LinkedIn